code-and-effect/effective_jekyll/README.md

 This is a starter Jekyll site that uses:

 - Bootstrap 4.4.1
-- forestry.io for the CMS
+- forestry.io as the CMS
-- Netlify for the deployment
+- Netlify for the deployment/hosting

 Doesn't use a theme gem.
-Sites built with effective_jekyll are assumed to be custom and/or not wanting to pull changes from a gem.

 Demo: https://effective-jekyll-demo.netlify.com/